Trehinos/euui/README.md

-This crates provides the `Euui` struct.
+This crate provides the `Euui` struct.

-This struct holds a unique identifier which is **4 times bigger** than UUIDs and GUIDs.
+This type represents a unique identifier which is **4 times bigger** than UUIDs and GUIDs.
 So, an EUUI is **512 bits** or 64 bytes.
 It can be read as 4x`u128`, 8x`u64` or 64x`u8`.

 A raw hexadecimal string representing an EUUI is 128 characters wide.